GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

   * A valid GA Credit Card for step 6.
   * GA Cost and Activity Codes
   * The name for your Account - this should be 'GA-AWS-xxxxxxxxxx'.
 For example, 'ga-aws-bumblebee' for the Bumblebee project.
 Maximum of 10 characters for a total of 17 characters overall.
 The Account Name can also be used as an email at step 2.
-  * This information will need to be sent to the Cloud Enablement team ('Autobots') for them to complete the Consolidate Billing process:
+  * This information will need to be sent to the Cloud Enablement team (the 'Autobots') for them to complete the Consolidated Bill process:

    > Hi Autobots!
    > I am creating a new AWS Space called: GA-AWS-GABION
    > The space will be used for: Developing a framework for geotechtonic walling processes...